 “What are you doing?” a voice says clearly from inside his head.

-“What do you mean, what am I doing?”
-Chris replies to the voice inside his head.
+“What do you mean, ‘What am I doing’?”
+Chris replies to the voice.
 “I’m going to eat a pear, isn’t it obvious?”

 “You can’t eat me, I’m not a pear,” says the voice.

 “What?
 You, the Pear, are talking to me right now?”

 “Hey, that’s pretty cool!
 Okay, quick, what am I thinking about right now?”

 “You’re thinking about having sex with Jenny in a Jacuzzi,” says the Pear.

 Jenny is the hot girlfriend of Chris’s roommate, Kyle.